goinglikeatrainlol/Raven-B4-Config-Support/Documentation.md

 ```
 `shared.RavenConfigName` Is what ur Textfile is going to be called, put this above the Loadstring!

-If this is left blank, the Textfilename will be called `Default Config`
+If this is left blank, the Name of your Textfile will be called `Default Config`

 ## Custom WaterMark
 ```lua